Cabinet of the State of East Indonesia: Diapari cabinet (14 March 1950 – 10 May 1950)

 Since the elected parliament convened, it had been sharply divided between federalists, who supported the government of East Indonesia and the concept of the federal United States of Indonesia, and the opposition unitarians, who wanted a return to a unitary Indonesian republic.
 The two main federalist factions repeatedly called for the government to dismantle the State of East Indonesia, and subsequently one of the factions supporting the government called for the cabinet to resign and be replaced by one that was more broadly representative of the legislature.
 The motion was passed on 25 April, and the cabinet resigned.
 They remained in office as caretaker government until a new government could be formed.

 On 2 May 1950, Prime Minister Diapari and several members of the cabinet, as well as some members of the Provisional Representative Body, were arrested and charged with conspiracy for being involved with Makassar Uprising involving Capt.
 Andi Aziz.
 None of them were charged any further and released from detention, as their involvement could not be proven.

 Putuhena cabinet (10 May 1950 – 16 August 1950)

-Martinus Putuhena, sixth and final Prime Minister of East Indonesia.

 The pro-republican Putuhena (or Poetoehena in older spelling) cabinet was tasked with making preparations for the integration of East Indonesia into a unitary Republic of Indonesia.
 Unlike previous prime ministers who were politicians of within East Indonesia, Martinus Putuhena was an Ambon-born federal official who were later posted in Makassar, serving as the civilian chair of the Territorial Military Commission.
 He was asked by president Soekawati to form a government after prime minister-designate Eliza Urbanus Pupella failed to form a government, all while the Diapari caretaker government were brought to halt.